Transport Group Aim

 Planning work is underway to vastly upgrade the rail line from High Wycombe to Aylesbury.
 The section from Princes Risborough to Aylesbury is very slow with single track and that limits the frequency of service.
 This route will eventually join High Wycombe to the east–west rail line north of Aylesbury, which will link Oxford to Milton Keynes and Bedford and eventually Cambridge.
 This line is in the process of being re-opened.

-The effect on the flow of traffic caused by the proliferation of traffic signals in High Wycome has been studied by the HWS TG and is under constant review with Bucks CC.
+The effect on the flow of traffic caused by the proliferation of traffic signals in High Wycombe has been studied by the HWS Transport Group and is under constant review.
 Over the last 8 years the HWS has been working with Bucks CC in an attempt to remove redundant traffic signals in order to improve traffic flow along the major routes.
 Users of the A40 London Rd during peak periods will know that the additional signals installed at many of the junctions, previously controlled by mini-roundabouts, has added considerably to the congestion along this route.
 A similar situation occurs on the A404 Marlow Hill where the installation of signals at School Close and the poor phasing of the signals at the Sports Centre creates a blockage of the Marlow Hill from 0745 until 0845 during the school term periods of the year.
 New software is being installed to help to improve traffic flow but the results so far have not been very encouraging.
 The HWS is liaising with Bucks CC regarding traffic control along these routes, and the phasing of signals at other junctions, which we feel need to be changed to speed up the flow of traffic.

 Shared Space – Love it or Hate it?